 Let’s move on to the seniority chart.
 Analyzing the seniority level of your page visitors you’ll be able to understand whether the people you reach are decision-makers within their organizations.

-The following category, industry, provides you with insights on whether your content reaches professionals from industries related to yours or to your target market.
+With following category, industry, you can gain insights on whether your content reaches professionals from industries related to yours or to your target market.
 If you find that your content resonates particularly well with users from an industry you didn’t plan to reach, you might want to consider redefining your target group or adjusting your communications.

 Last, but not least there is the company size chart which gives you an overview of what type of companies your visitors work at – small-medium businesses or large enterprises.
 This provides you with additional context on whether you’re reaching the appropriate LinkedIn users with your updates.